thierryc/grunt-handlebars-layouts/README.md

 * `basePath`: The base location to all your templates so that includes/partials can be resolved correctly.
 * `context`: A JavaScript object to render the template against.
 This option supports a few different types:
 * `modules`: add your customs helpers
+* `strict`: when is true the process fails if one file is missing (when is false juste a warning is trigger)

 Useful Handlebars Helpers : [handlebars-helpers](https://github.com/assemble/handlebars-helpers)